BrunoSilvaAndrade/python-config-parser/README.md

 ```

-After of create the fist obj you don't need to pass the args again, you can instance of Config in other files of your project
+Instanced the first obj, you can instance Config in other files of your project
 just calling the Config without args like that:

 ```